ebrensi/heatflask/README.md

 # Running data analysis project
-The goal of this little project is to maintain my own database and analysis of my running, which I want to host on project's GitHub page at http://ebrensi.github.io/running_data.
-I'd like for anyone to navigate to this project's page and see current summary information for my running activities, with some sort of interactive visualization.

 The goal of this project is to maintain my own database and analysis of my running, which I want to host on project's GitHub page at [http://ebrensi.github.io/running_data]  I'd like for anyone to navigate to this project's page and see current summary information for my running activities, with some sort of interactive visualization.

   * update 3/30/2016: I'm going to start by making a little web app to display a heatmap of all my running waypoints.